 “I don’t journal to be productive.
 I don’t do it to find great ideas, or to put down prose I can later publish.”
 Tim Ferriss

 I choose to write because it helps me to reduce stress.
 I find that putting the pen to the paper has a certain soothing effect.
 When I pause life and sit down to contemplate what to write, the rest of the world seems to slip away.
 Writing brings a sense of mindfulness.
 I find calm when writing.
 Author, investor, and human dissector, Tim Ferriss has emphasized to the world the value of journal writing.
 He even published one of his daily journal entries for the world to see.
 Utilizing journaling as “spritual windshield wipers”, he states his reasoning as follows.

-This gives us a look inside the purpose of journaling for an award winning New York Times Bestselling author.
-His passion to improving himself can be seen in what he writes.
+This gives us a look inside the purpose of journaling for an award-winning New York Times Bestselling author.
+His passion for improving himself can be seen in what he writes.
 To read his full article on journaling go here.

 She states the following benefits from writing and keeping a journal

 - Clarify your thoughts and feelings

 - Solve problems more effectively

 I have experienced each of these for myself.
 I have not yet taken my writing to a serious level.
 I just like to pen something and publish it out there.
 I have found that by doing so helps me step beyond my comfort zone.
 The publishing part can often be the hardest part.
 It is much easier to keep my writing in a journal or on Evernote.
 However, when I make the commitment to open up myself to the world through my writing I experience a new degree of growth.
 By publishing content I have opened myself up to criticism and potential ridicule.
 Often, the response is just the opposite though.
 I love learning and the application of learning.
 I love feeling like I have all the answers.
 Must be the masculine side of me.
 I am not a fan of being judged or corrected.
 My wife can attest to that.
 These are all elements, though, that we need to grow and become better.